TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 10/Hosea 10.13.md

 ---

-Ye have plowed wickedness, ye have reaped iniquity; ye have eaten the fruit of lies; for thou didst trust in thy way, in the multitude of thy mighty men.
+You have plowed wickedness.
+You have reaped iniquity.
+You have eaten the fruit of lies, for you trusted in your way, in the multitude of your mighty men.